symblai/symbl-docs/conversation-api/concepts/trackers.md

 Using these insights you can introduce process improvements and strategies that align with your business goals.

-#### Examples
+#### For example,

-The tracker names used in the example below are only for explanatory purposes.
+Note: The tracker names used in the example below are only for explanatory purposes.
 You can create any tracker for your usecase and assign any name you like.

 - *Sandra is the training head of the Sales team in her company.
 She uses the insights from the **Intro Tracker** to look at how great sales agents start conversations and **Pricing Tracker** to understand how they share the pricing details.
 She then uses these insights to train other agents.*
 *The **Intro Tracker** Sandra uses tracks contextually similar phrases such as:*<br/>